This article may use affiliate links. Eluxe Magazine only links to products we trust.

 By Chiara Spagnoli Gabardi

 Recently, a crop of new fashion brands made in prisons has arisen, boasting that because they’re using eco-fabrics and are giving prisoners something to do with their time, they’re ‘sustainable’.
 In fact, anyone who watches Orange is the New Black will know that the series, based on a real life experience in jail, depicted inmates sewing lingerie for a whopping $1 a day.
-Well, these issues certainly raise a lot of questions, to say the least – namely: is it ethical to buy brands made by prisoners?
+Well, these issues certainly raise a lot of questions, to say the least – namely: is it ethical to buy brands made in prisons?

 Putting prisoners to work is hardly new: history shows that from as far back as the late 1700s, up to the Great Depression, throughout World War II and continuing to the present day, there have been work programs in place for prisoners.